Said-Alisic/AttendanceTracker_DSL-KEA/README.md

 5. Navigate to http://localhost:4200 for the client application

 ##*NOTES*
-- Use Postman to create a new user; existing user's passwords don't work for authentication due to bcrypt.js requiring an encrypted password to allow you to authenticate
+- Use Postman to create a new user with ADMIN privileges; existing user's passwords don't work for authentication due to bcrypt.js requiring an encrypted password to allow you to authenticate